awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 +  Queue Depth – The number of I/O operations that are waiting to be written to or read from disk\.

 **Network traffic**
-+  Network Receive Throughput, Network Transmit Throughput – The rate of network traffic to and from the DB instance in megabytes per second\.
++  Network Receive Throughput, Network Transmit Throughput – The rate of network traffic to and from the DB instance in bytes per second\.

 **Database connections**
 +  DB Connections – The number of client sessions that are connected to the DB instance\.